faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 ### Nil Handling Example

-Newcomers to the Apple ecosystem are often surprised to learn that Objective-C allows us to message a nil object.
+Newcomers to the Apple\index{trademark!Apple} ecosystem are often surprised to learn that Objective-C\index{trademark!Objective-C} allows us to message a nil object.
 It silently ignores the failed dispatch\index{nil dispatch}.
 For example, the following method runs ok.

 ```